-- Increased separately managed account program fees from positive cash flows into new and existing SEI-sponsored programs; partially offset by - · The negative impact to investment management fees from the significant market volatility during 2020; and - Negative cash flows from SEI-sponsored mutual funds and a decrease in average basis points earned on assets.
+- Increased separately managed account program fees from positive cash flows into new and existing SEIsponsored programs; partially offset by - The negative impact to investment management fees from the significant market volatility during 2020; and - Negative cash flows from SEI-sponsored mutual funds and a decrease in average basis points earned on assets.

-Revenues increased \$4.7 million, or 1%, in 2019 compared to the prior year.
-Revenues during 2019 were primarily affected by:
+Operating margins were 50% in 2021 and 49% in 2020.
+Operating income increased \$41.0 million, or 20%, in 2021 compared to the prior year.
+Operating income in 2021 was primarily affected by: